K-PaaS/application-platform-guide-eng/install/portal/container_type.md

 1. Access the Administrator Portal.(portal-web-admin.\<DOMAIN\>)
 ![paas-ta-portal-15]
-2. Press Operation Management.
+2. Click Operation Management.
 ![paas-ta-portal-16]
 3. Go to the catalog page.
 ![paas-ta-portal-17]
-4. Enter the build pack and service pack detail screen, enter the value in each item column, and click Save.
+4. Go to the build pack and service pack detail screen, enter the value in each item column, and click Save.
 ![paas-ta-portal-18]
 5. Check whether the changed value is applied in the user portal.
 ![paas-ta-portal-19]